BabylonJS/OldDocumentationSite/content/features/Support/ES6_Support.md

 npm install kripken/ammo.js
 ```

-Then in Webpack, you need to disable the fs dependency to generate a successfull package (obviously if you are targetting web builds):
+Then in Webpack, you need to disable the fs dependency to generate a successful package (obviously if you are targeting web builds):
 ```
 module.exports = {
     context: __dirname,